 Following the initial approval process, we monitor loan sellers on an ongoing basis using our mortgage origination risk assessment procedures.
 Dedicated teams of reviewers perform an annual on-site operational assessment of controls in various functional areas of the origination activities for our highest volume loan sellers.
 We also select other loan sellers annually by volume or risk profile for on-site and desk reviews of compliance with our origination policies.
 For loan sellers with emerging growth and potentially elevated risk, we conduct additional file reviews.
 In addition, we may perform on-site reviews of new loan sellers when they meet certain delivery thresholds and of established loan sellers when they fail financial or loan performance requirements.
-We analyze the results of such reviews, report any issues to senior management, prioritize our findings, develop remediation action plans, and validate a loan seller's progress against our remediation plans.
-We adjust our financial ratings and maximum exposure limits of the loan sellers based on the results of our reviews, the performance of the loans we acquire from them, and their compliance with our remediation action plans.
+We analyze the results of such reviews, report any issues to senior management, prioritize our findings, develop remediation action plans, and validate a loan sellers based on the results of our reviews, the performance of the loans we acquire from them, and their compliance with our remediation action plans.